 Retirees must keep track of their gross earnings.
 It is your responsibility to keep track of your earnings to avoid exceeding the maximum allowed.
-Retirees who exceed the \$15,000 limit will be returned to active status.
+Retirees who earn \$15,000 or more will have their retirement suspended, will be required to pay back all retirement benefits received during the period of ineligibility and will be returned to active status.
 An employee returned to active status must pay nonrefundable contributions at the same rate as active members, will earn service credit, and be required to reapply for retirement in the future.